If there is no sidebar on the left, please click here

 Author Unknown

-Skye is a beautiful young Border Collie, born on a farm in the centre of England on 23 May 2002.
+Skye is a beautiful Collie, born on a farm in the centre of England on 23 May 2002.
 She was adopted at 10 weeks of age and went to live with a 12 year old boy, his younger brother aged eight and his father.
 However, the family were to find out, over the next few months, that the little pup had some major problems.

 When she was a few months old, she started having increasing difficulty rising from a lying down position.
 In fact she started to cry out in pain.
 Eventually, if she really wanted to move, she sometimes dragged herself across the floor by her elbows rather than go through the pain of trying to stand.
 She never sat down but, amazingly, balanced on her front legs while appearing to be adopting a sitting position when told to sit.
 Her difficulty in walking increased by the week and she gave up playing games.
 She was unable to climb onto the armchairs, never attempted going upstairs and never jumped up to greet anybody.
 She did not have to be trained into this behaviour.
 It was just too painful for her to do these things.
 She was a young puppy lying quietly on her bed, like an elderly dog and she was so depressed.